john9384/Myschoolplug/README.md

-# Myschoolplug
+# ArchiHomes
-Website template for website of the same name
+A website page designed with HTML and CSS Grid